Testing center is available

-The testing center is available for registered students with The Center for Access and Success (CAS) who require exam accommodations.
+The testing center is available for registered students with the Office of Student Accessibility Services who require exam accommodations.

 - Scheduling Guidelines